6 Awesome Flea Markets In Los Angeles

 Go treasure hunting in Veterans Stadium at this market that, at times, feels like the yard sale to end all yard sales.
 Stalls are heavy on midcentury finds and vintage jewelry but there are plenty of quirky offerings too.
 Pepto-bismol toilet anyone?
 The Long Beach Antique Market takes place on the 3rd Sunday of the month.

-On the first Sunday of every month (from 8:00 a.m. to 3:00 p.m.), 400 vendors set up stalls - some of which are inside a covered parking structure.
+On the first Sunday of every month (from 8:00 a.m. to 3:00 p.m.), over 400 vendors set up stalls - some of which are inside a covered parking structure.
 That's a definite plus on scorching days.
 The market is best for items like books, music, and collectibles.
 This is a great option for anyone who finds the Rose Bowl overwhelming or who doesn't want to pay an admission fee just to browse - it's free.

 If you're hoping to score furniture or vintage clothing and accessories and don't want to wade through mounds of items on your hunt for gold, this is the flea market for you.
 (We know that for some people that detracts from the excitement.)
 The only unedited thing about the Santa Monica Airport Outdoor Antique and Collectible Market is its name!
 The collections here feel streamlined and curated.
 As a result, prices tend to trend higher.

 Held on the 4th Sunday of the month, the Torrance Antique Street Faire features everything from vintage clothing and jewelry to toys and furniture.
 It runs from 8:00 a.m. until 3:00 p.m.
+This historic street fair is a must-see if you love a good Los Angeles flea market.